 As you look for ways to develop your personal learning network, don’t overlook small learning and development conferences and events.
 In the past few years, these small conferences have been sprouting up all over the world.
 Due to the pandemic, some of these in-person conferences moved online and others canceled for a year or two.
 Many will be back in person in 2022.

-Although larger events have many advantages, small conferences may provide unique opportunities that you may not find at larger ones.
+Although larger events have many advantages, small conferences can provide unique opportunities that you may not find at larger ones.
 Due to the intimate environment, attendees may feel more relaxed and more likely to converse with each other and the speakers.
 Also, small conferences may be able to innovate because of their size.
-They are usually less expensive to attend, often run for a shorter time and regional ones reduce the expense of travel.
+They are usually less expensive to attend, often run for a shorter time, and regional ones reduce the expense of travel.

 So, here is a list of established small conferences.
 Many attract 100-150 attendees, though some are larger.
 Also, most of the events listed here have been around for more than one year.
 I hope this list provides new learning and sharing opportunities for you.

 The Canadian eLearning Conference or EaCH has its roots in a collaborative group of eLearning healthcare peers who began meeting in 2005 to share materials and ideas on eLearning design and technologies.
 Their passion to collaborate expanded to widening circles and they hosted their first conference in 2010.

 In recent years, the conference grew far beyond the healthcare setting to become the Canadian eLearning Conference.
 It is a two-day conference that includes workshops, concurrent sessions, vendor displays, and opportunities for participants to showcase their work.
 The event averages around 130 attendees in a relaxed and intimate atmosphere, offering the opportunity for conversations, getting questions answered, and gaining knowledge that can be immediately applied to work.
 Location: Toronto.